- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (18 Oct, 19 Oct, 20 Oct).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (18 Oct, 19 Oct, 20 Oct).

 IIA.
 Geophysical Activity Summary 16/2100Z to 17/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 490 km/s at 16/2217Z.
-Total IMF reached 5 nT at 17/0757Z.
-The maximum southward component of Bz reached -3 nT at 17/0345Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 126 pfu.
+Solar wind speed reached a peak of 334 km/s at 17/1124Z.
+Total IMF reached 9 nT at 17/1307Z.
+The maximum southward component of Bz reached -4 nT at 17/0429Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 321 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (18 Oct, 19 Oct, 20 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (18 Oct, 19 Oct) and quiet to unsettled levels on day three (20 Oct).

 III.
 Event probabilities 18 Oct-20 Oct